microsoft/AzureStackHCI-Network-Switch-Validation/.github/ISSUE_TEMPLATE/tool-result-upload-🚀.md

 - Link to device datasheet:

-## After the tool execution successfully, there will be five files:
+## After the tool execution successfully, there will be four files:

 PDF File
-JSON File
 YAML File
 Log File
 PCAP file